CS234124/ex0_introtogit/survey.md

-Favorite color:
+Favorite color: Green
-Favorite food:
+Favorite food: Tasty
-Favorite musician/band:
+Favorite musician/band: Anyone buy you
-Favorite movie:
+Favorite movie: No.
-Requested grade in the course:
+Requested grade in the course: 100